docker-library/docs/archlinux/content.md

 # About this image

 The base filesystem tarball for this image is auto-generated in Arch Linux infrastructure at the beginning of each month.
 Given the rolling-release nature of Arch Linux, images are tagged with the timestamp of the date they were generated.
-For example, `%%IMAGE%%:20190905` was generated the Seventh of November of 2018.
+For example, `%%IMAGE%%:20191006` was generated the Sixth of October of 2019.
 The latest tag will contain the latest build always.

 This image is intended to serve the following goals: